mighty-gerbils/gerbil/doc/guide/intro.md

 (defrules !!echo.hello ...
 ```

-The invocation `(!!echo.hello echo 'hello)` constructs a !call with
+The invocation `(!!echo.hello echo 'hello)` constructs a `!call` protocol
-value an instance of echo.hello and a gensymed continuation id.
+message with an instance of `echo.hello` and a gensymed continuation id.
-It then sends a message with the !call to the `echo` actor and
+It then sends the message to the `echo` actor and waits for a `!value`
-waits for a `!value` or `!error` message matching the continuation.
+or `!error` message matching the continuation.
+If it receives a `!value` it
-If it receive a `!value` it returns it, and if it receives an `!error`
-it signals an error.
+returns it, and if it receives an `!error` it signals an error.

 In the actor, the `(!echo.hello what k)` matches a `!call` with
 the value matching `(echo.hello what)` and the continuation token